The ultimate guide to roof and loft insulation

-- Measure your loft and buy enough blanket insulation to fill it to a depth of at least 270mm.
+Measure your loft and buy enough blanket insulation product to fill it to a depth of at least 270mm.

-- Create a second layer at right angles to the first.
-If your first layer is 100mm deep, you’ll need 200mm wool for the second layer.
+Create a second layer at right angles to the first.
+If your first layer is 100mm deep, you’ll need 200mm of wool for the second layer.

 To increase the thickness of your roof insulation layer, you can:

 Lay mineral wool between the joists and then fit rigid insulation boards across the joists, with floorboards on top.
 You could even buy insulation and floor boards that are already bonded together, which makes the job much faster and easier.